Club Puebla: 1982–1983 title

 At the start of the 1982 league championship, the few who believed Puebla could win included new coach Manuel Lapuente.
 Lapuente had played for Puebla for over five years and now had the chance to manage the club.

-He qualified the club with a record of 15 victories, 15 draws, and 8 defeats, for a total of 45 points with 53 goals for and 39 against.
+He qualified the club with a record of 15 victories, 15 draws, and 8 losses, for a total of 45 points with 53 goals for and 39 against.
 In the play-off they faced three clubs from Jalisco.

-Their first opponent was UAG in the quarter-finals.
-In the first match Puebla was defeated 2–1 in a game played at Guadalajara.
-In the second game Puebla defeated UAG 5–1 for an aggregated score of 6–3.
+Their first opponent was Tecos de la UAG in the quarter-finals.
+In the first, match Puebla was defeated 2–1 in a game played at Guadalajara, Jalisco.
+In the second game, Puebla defeated Tecos 5–1 for an aggregated score of 6–3.
 In the semi-finals, they faced Universidad de Guadalajara.
-Puebla lost the first match played in Estadio Jalisco 1–0.
-In the second match Puebla was able to overcome the deficit and won 4–2 and advance with an aggregated score of 4–3.

-In the final Puebla benefited after a fight in semifinals between América and Guadalajara, leaving Guadalajara with a number of players suspended.
-In the first match Guadalajara defeated Puebla 2–1 in the Estadio Jalisco.
-In the second game played in a packed Estadio Cuauhtémoc, a goal scored by Alberto Orozco sent the game into overtime and then to a penalty shootout.
+Puebla lost the first match played in the Estadio Jalisco 1–0.
+In the second match, Puebla was able to overcome the deficit and won 4–2 and advance with an aggregated score of 4–3.
+In the final, Puebla benefited after a fight in semifinals between América and Guadalajara, leaving Guadalajara with a number of players suspended.
+In the first match, Guadalajara defeated Puebla 2–1 in the Estadio Jalisco.
+In the second game, played in a packed Estadio Cuauhtémoc, a goal scored by Alberto Orozco sent the game into overtime and then to a penalty shootout.
 Luis Enrique Fernández scored the final penalty goal which gave Puebla its first league title in the professional era.
-The line up in that final game included Toño de la Torre, Sambueza, Orozco, Luis Enrique Fernandez, Pedro Soto, Raul Arias, Muricy, Angel Ramos, Arturo Alvarez, Estupiñan, Chaplin Ceballos.
+The line up in that final game included Toño de la Torre, Rubens Sambueza, Orozco, Luis Enrique Fernández, Pedro Soto, Raúl Arias, Muricy, Ángel Ramos, Arturo Álvarez, Estupiñan and Chaplin Ceballos.

 1988 Copa México

-On 26 May 1988 Emilio Maurer acquired the club and his first action was to substitute coach Luis Enrique Fernández by Hugo Fernández.
+On May 26, 1988, Emilio Maurer acquired the club and his first action was to substitute coach Luis Enrique Fernández by Hugo Fernández.
 Hugo led the team to the 1988 league quarter-finals but was eliminated by America with a score of 6–2.
 For the 1988 Copa México, Puebla reinforced by signing Arturo Castañon, Wana Contreras, the Chilean defender Oscar Rojas and the forward Jorge Aravena.
 In the quarter-finals Puebla defeated Toluca in the Estadio Cuauhtémoc before more than 40 thousand fans in a night game that had not being played in Puebla for more than 3 years.
 In semi-finals, Puebla defeated Monterrey to advance to their fifth Copa México final, having won 2 and lost 2.
-In the final Puebla faced Cruz Azul.
+In the final, Puebla faced Cruz Azul.
 The first match ended with a 1–1 draw.
 Scoring for Puebla was the midfielder Marcelino Bernal, while Mojica scored the Cruz Azul goal.
 The second match ended with a 0–0 draw and Puebla was awarded the cup for the goal scored as visitant in the first match played in the Estadio Azteca.
 Puebla starting line up were Aguilar (goalkeeper), Torres, Gamal, Roberto Ruiz Esparza, Amador (Rosete) (defender), Marcelino Bernal, Cosío, Bartolotta (midfielders), Paúl Moreno, Ramos, Omar Mendiburu and Gustavo Moscoso (forwards).